Geometric quantification for nonlinear deformation in knitted fabrics: Introduction

 In this work, we develop a geometric quantification framework for measuring and analyzing the deformation of knitted fabric structures (Fig.~\ref{fig:illustration}) stitch by stitch.
 From this representation, we extract non-affine metrics that quantify stitch reorientation, anisotropic stretching, and out-of-plane bending, geometric features that are often otherwise homogenized.
 By abstracting the geometry across dimensions, our approach bridges the gap between yarn-scale and fabric-scale parameters.
 It enables the identification and tracking of geometric hot spots, namely regions of persistent localized variation, and provides a basis for inferring stress and energy localization when coupled with constitutive modeling.
 We demonstrate the framework on four canonical knitting patterns, two mixed-pattern fabrics, and a cylindrical knitted actuator.
 Compared with texture-dependent approaches, this framework yields continuous geometric fields even in regions affected by weak texture, self-occlusion, or out-of-plane motion.
 Because the resulting descriptors are defined on stitches and their connectivity, the framework is naturally compatible with graph-based learning for inverse design and damage analysis~\cite{paul2022graphbased, karapiperis2023prediction, zheng2023unifying}.
-Beyond textiles, it offers a generalizable methodology for quantifying heterogeneous deformation in other flexible systems~\cite{patil2020topological,TONG2026102430}, where complex shape changes challenge traditional measurement approaches.
+Meanwhile, our framework can achieve stitch-level curve reconstruction and geometric quantification of fabric and fiber structures, and help reveal the geometric mechanism of how structural parameters affect macroscopic properties, thereby facilitating relevant research in geometrically programmed architectures~\cite{huang2024bending,yang2026shape}.
+Beyond textiles, our framework offers a generalizable methodology for tracking dynamic deformation and reversible recovery processes of reconfigurable metamaterials~\cite{bai20263d} and quantifying heterogeneous deformation in other flexible systems~\cite{patil2020topological,TONG2026102430}, where complex shape changes challenge traditional measurement approaches.
+Moreover, the geometric features extracted from our framework provide reliable validation benchmarks for model training, which can be effectively used for data-driven structural design~\cite{yao2025experimental}.